 - Contributing author on the use of deadly force in the American Sniper Association’s book on Police Sniper Training and Operations, “The Ultimate Training Manual for Police Snipers.”

 - Author of several LE industry articles on SWAT, sniping, and leadership.

-- Designer of CMI's indoor shooting range and training center.
+- Designer and developer of CMI's retail store, indoor shooting range and training center.

 FREQUENTLY ASKED QUESTIONS

 - What are your commercial hours?
 M-F 10 A.M. to 8 P.M., Saturday and Sunday 10 A.M. to 6 P.M.